JeongHwaSik/KSW_LoRa/README.md

     - higher sensitivity → enabling long-distance connectivity
     - 8 up chirps followed by 2 down chirps… and then data
 - Power (Watt, W)
-    - RF signal can be measured by Watt (W) using amplitude
+    - RF signal can be measured by Watt (W) using amplitude
     - $dBm = 10log^P(P : power, W)$
 - Receive Sensitivity a minimum power that can receive signal
     - LoRa receiver is really sensitive, down to -148dBm